astrooom/Minecraft-Serverpack-Installer/README.md

 The modpack author may, for example, have made modifications to the server.properties file or any mod config file.
 These modifications would not be carried over using another way of installing the modpack.

+For technic, contrary to curse, modpacks are standardized to include all files required to start the server.

 ## Pterodactyl Mode
-The script can also run in ```pterodactyl``` mode.
+The script can also run in the optional ```--pterodactyl``` mode.
 Pterodactyl mode is intended to be used in conjunction with popular Game Server Panel software [Pterodactyl Panel](https://github.com/pterodactyl/panel) in an egg install script (in bash).
 Currently, this mode will move the files directly to the root folder of the installation script instead of the modpack installing in it's own subfolder.

 ## Requirements
 ```Python 3.7+``` (Might work on earlier versions of python as well - not tested.)